 Wayang Listrik Educational Outreach

 Welcome, and Selamat Datang!
-CSEAS and the UH Mānoa Asian Theatre Program, along with 2019-2020 fundraising partner Arts Focus Southeast Asia (AFSEA, a 501(c)(3) non-profit created to support Southeast Asia art initiatives), are pleased to bring Wayang Listrik to the children and youth of Hawai‘i.
+CSEAS and the UH Mānoa Asian Theatre Program, along with 2019-2020 nonprofit partner Arts Focus Southeast Asia (AFSEA, a 501(c)(3) organization created to support Southeast Asia art initiatives), are pleased to bring Wayang Listrik to the children and youth of Hawai‘i.
 Wayang Listrik is a modern Balinese theatre genre based on traditional shadow puppetry (wayang kulit) with accompanying dance and music, all transferred to a large 30 x 15 foot screen.
 Check out the free resources and content below!